 Transfers

-Seaquest is more than happy to help you to arrange all your transfers from Cebu Airport/Cebu Pier or any other location to one of our destinations; Sumisid Lodge, Cebu or/and Oasis Resort, Bohol.
-We can arrange all your ferry tickets and transfers by private car or mini-van.
-For more information about the rates for all our transfers please click on the following link: transfer rates
+Bohol Divers are more than happy to help you to arrange all your transfers from Cebu Airport/Cebu Pier or any other location to one of our destinations;

 The length of the journey to get to Malapascua depends on your means of transportation.
 First you need to transfer yourself to the north tip of Cebu Island, a small town called Maya.
 From the warf/pier in Maya there are local outrigger boat s that will bring you to Malapascua Island.
 At the warf you can either try to get one of the ‘public ‘ boats, organize a ‘private’ boat or board a boat prearranged by Devocean Divers Malapascua. .